OsamaElafandy/koc_shifts/README.md

 # koc_shifts
-## This App For A Company employees in Kuwait can know their work shifts and vacations
+## This App For A Company employees in Kuwait can know their work shifts , vacations and salary

 <p align="center">